"Service to God and Community"

 As the population of Bergenfield grew, an addition to the Chapel was added in 1925.
 The present Church building was completed and dedicated on October 10, 1937.
 On May 21, 1939, The Reverend Willard Wullschleger was installed and began a deeply appreciated pastorate that was to last until 1968.
 Pastor Willard and his family are fondly remembered by many of the present members of the Church.
 He was named Pastor Emeritus of the Church, a title held until his death in December of 1998.
 During his pastorate, there was continued growth in both the congregation and the Sunday School.
 This growth led to the need to demolish the original Chapel, and a new Church and School was constructed and dedicated on October 19, 1958.
 In 1968 a steeple was added, completing the present Church building.
 On November 5, 1989, the Education Wing of our Church was dedicated in honor of The Wullschleger Family.

 On September 7, 1975, the Reverend Norman Kolenbrander was installed as Pastor.
 He served with distinction until 1983.
 During his time as pastor, Pastor Norman was deeply involved in getting our Church more involved in the ministry of the Englewood Hospital and Medical Center's Chaplaincy Committee.
-Our Church has remained involved in this ministry and the present chaplain, the Reverend Calvin Tysen and his family are members of our Church Family.
+Our Church has remained involved in this ministry and the past chaplain, the Reverend Calvin Tysen and his family were active members of our Church Family.

 In 1983, our Church was blessed to have Reverend John Buteyn serve as the Interim Pastor.
 Along with his wife Marge, the Buteyn Family had a brief but very positive ministry here at Clinton Avenue Reformed Church.

 On September 23, 1984, the now Reverend Doctor Stephen Giordano was installed as Pastor.
 Along with his wife Carla and their daughter Maria, the Giordanos followed in the footsteps of our former pastors and their families, as well as blazed some new trails.
 During the 20 years of his pastorate, The Clinton Avenue Reformed Church continued to maintain its strong witness both as a church and as a Sunday School.
-During this same time, the Clinton Avenue Reformed Church served as a founding member of such ministries as: the Interreligious Fellowship for the Homeless, the Interfaith Brotherhood and Sisterhood Committee, the Community Response Team of Bergenfield, the Bergenfield-Dumont Clergy Association and The Bergen Record's Religion Task Force.
+During this same time, the Clinton Avenue Reformed Church served as a founding member of such ministries as: the Interreligious Fellowship for the Homeless, the Interfaith Brotherhood and Sisterhood Committee, the Community Response Team of Bergenfield, the Bergenfield-Dumont Clergy Association, The Bergen Record's Religion Task Forceand was President of the Bergen County Coucil of Churches where he had a signicant influence.
 During his time at the Church, Pastor Steve earned his Doctorate in Ministry and as his thesis he established the Bergenfield Cares Porgram.
 Through these associations and others, our Church has been able to extend our ministry and work with others to improve the quality of life for all of the residents of our Community.
 Due to family health needs, Pastor Steve and his beloved family relocated to Massapequa in September 2004.
 This was a wonderful 20 years of ministry for the Church.

 As of November 1, 2004, the Reverend Bruce Jon Hoffman began his term as the Interim Minister for the Church.